-One of the best things to do in Dumaguete is to explore the Balinsasayao Twin Lakes Natural Park.
+One of the best things to do in Dumaguete is to explore Balinsasayao Twin Lakes Natural Park.
 The twin crater lakes known as Balinsasayao and Danao, rising 1000 meters above sea level, are the prominent features within the national park located on the western side of Mount Guintabon.

-MAP OF BALINSASAYAO TWIN LAKES DUMAGUETE
+BALINSASAYAO TWIN LAKES TOUR

-WHAT TO EXPECT AT BALINSASAYAO TWIN LAKE DUMAGUETE
+WHAT TO EXPECT AT LAKE BALINSASAYAO

 The twin lakes of Balinsasayao and Danao have formed from a volcanic eruption some 10,000 years ago and the 90 meter deep craters over time have filled up with water from rain and stream deposits, resulting in the two lakes, separated by a narrow mountain ridge.